 3 hours; 3 credits

-Course Description: Inventing identity through black performance.
+Inventing identity through black performance.
 The appropriation and performance of race towards widely divergent ends within and outside of African American culture.
 Self empowerment through racial stereotyping.
 Performance as a principal medium of cross cultural imagination and self definition.
 The "subject" in opposition to the "other."
 Examination of performance structures emerging from mimicry and appropriation.
 Performance styles include: the exotic shows of nineteenth century Europe, the blackface minstrel theater, Carnival in the Americas, popular culture.
 This course is the same as American Studies 3709.

 The City University reserves the right, because of changing conditions,

 to make modifications of any nature in academic programs and requirements

 of the university and its constituent colleges without advanced notice.